Fortee2/Predictor/README.md

 ### Usage Options

 For all technical analysis and fundamental data commands:
-- Analyze a specific ticker by providing the `--ticker_id` parameter
+- Analyze a specific ticker by providing the `--ticker_symbol` parameter
-- Analyze all tickers in a portfolio by omitting the `--ticker_id` parameter
+- Analyze all tickers in a portfolio by omitting the `--ticker_symbol` parameter
 - View historical data, current signals, and fundamental metrics for informed decision-making

 ### Best Practices